Bourbon Molasses Pumpkin Pie

 Instructions

-- First, roll out the pie crust and transfer it to a well-buttered 9-inch pie pan.
-Trim and crimp the edges, then chill the crust for 30 minutes.
+- Gently roll out the pie crust and transfer to a 9-inch pie pan.
+Press it into the bottom and sides, trim and crimp the edges, if needed, then place the crust in the refrigerator to chill while you prepare the filling.

-- While the crust is pre-baking, prepare the filling.
-In a blender or bowl of a food processor, combine the pumpkin purée, granulated sugar, brown sugar, salt, spices, and molasses.
-Blend until the brown sugar is completely incorporated and the mixture looks slightly glossy.
-(Alternatively, if you have an immersion blender, you can blend the filling right in the medium saucepan [see next step].
-Fewer dishes!)
+- In a blender or food processor, combine the pumpkin purée, granulated sugar, brown sugar, salt, spices, and molasses.
+Blend until the mixture looks smooth and slightly glossy.

 - Next, warm the filling.
 Transfer the pumpkin mixture to a medium saucepan set over medium-high heat.
 Stir frequently until you see wisps of steam rising, then stir continuously until the mixture is very steamy and makes a slight bubbling sound when you pause for a second.
-(Cook for no more than 5 minutes.
-Also, at this point, your kitchen will begin to smell like heaven.)
+This shouldn't take more than 4-5 minutes.

 - Remove the pan from the heat, then whisk in milk and cream.

-- In a small bowl or liquid measuring cup (I like to use the one I just used to measure out the milk and cream), lightly beat the eggs, then whisk in a few spoonfuls of the warm pumpkin mixture.
+- In a small bowl or liquid measuring cup (I use the same one I just used to measure out the milk and cream), lightly beat the 3 eggs, then whisk in a few spoonfuls of the warm pumpkin mixture.
 Slowly whisk the eggs back into the saucepan with the pumpkin mixture.
 Finally, whisk in the bourbon and vanilla.

 Notes